simongui/simongui.github.io/_posts/2017-02-17-joining-univa-to-work-on-kubernetes-and-navops.markdown

 - Resource sharing.
 - Workload preemption.

+I'm going to enjoy working from home.
+I'll miss the office atmosphere I've had in previous jobs but not commuting every day and the added flexibility of working from home is going to be really nice.
+I have a well equipped home office already that will be my dedicated work space.

 The Kubernetes community is growing at a fast pace and my skills are in high performance code and large scale distributed systems so I think this is a great fit.
 I'm looking forward to joining the Univa Navops team next week and helping build exciting functionality to Kubernetes.